4 pm, Friday, June 16

 To learn more about Juneteenth, click here.

-The City will observe Juneteenth for the first time in 2022, with City offices closed for the day.
+The City will observe Juneteenth on Monday, June 19, with City offices closed for the day.
 The community’s Solid Waste collection schedule will not be affected by this holiday.